MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlinePSTNGateway.md

 ## SYNOPSIS
 Modifies the previously defined Session Border Controller (SBC) Configuration that describes the settings for the peer entity.
 This cmdlet was introduced with Microsoft Phone System Direct Routing.

+> [!NOTE]
+> -MediaRelayRoutingLocationOverride - this command is not available for use in direct routing scenarios.

 ## SYNTAX

 ```